stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 return_type_t<T> norm(const T&);
 ```

-SFINAE should be thought of as filters on what functions are visible to the compiler when it does name lookup for a specific function.
+SFINAE should be thought of as a filter on what functions are visible to the compiler when it does a name lookup for a specific function.
 The type trait `require_st_var` should be read "require the @ref stan::scalar_type of the argument to be a @ref stan::math::var".
 The metaprogram `require_st_var<T>` will evaluate to a valid type if the scalar type of `T` is a @ref stan::math::var.
 If the scalar type of `T` is not a @ref stan::math::var, then `require_st_var<T>` does not evaluate to a valid type and the compiler treats it as if the signature does not exist.